doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Implemented SVM methods in Sklearn using linear , RBF and polynomial kernels on a couple of  datasets.
 Plotted learning curves and performance curvesforbthe same and set the  values of parameters for optimal prediction.

 **Thoughts** : Finally I feel like doing something that real.
 Implementation is where the fun begins!

+# 100 Days Of Code - Log

+### Day 52: July 16, 2020

+**Today's Progress**:  Tried classification of a processed EMG signal dataset using logistic regression and  SVM tools  in Sklearn.
+Used precision, recall, accuracy , confusion matrix and F1 score  to determine the performance of the learning models.
+Determined the values of hyperparameters for optimal performance.
+Determined the values of hyperparameters for optimal performance

+**Thoughts** : Working with  real and  unprocessed data; that's where real learning lies.